 - Birth certificate – from the registry office where the birth was registered or in many cases through online request forms.
 You will need to get a recent copy of your birth certificate, issued not more than 6 month before the wedding date- long version with the parents’ name, either an international version (only for the countries listed here), or a national version which needs to have an authentication from a governmental body of country where it got issued, to proof that it is a valid document of this country.
 In many countries this would be an Apostille, see member countries of apostille here. (costs vary from country to country Birth Certificates cost around 5 – 20 €, the cost of an apostille is around 20 – 40 €)

 - Marriage capacity certificate – issued not more than 6 month before the wedding date.
 In most countries you will need to contact your local registry office and give notice of your intend to marry in order to get the certificate of No Impediment.
 The office will also tell you how long it takes and what you need to do in order to get the certificate.
-Some Marriage capacity certificates will need an apostille or other international certificate.
-See info below or contact us if your country is not listed.
+Some countries issue an international version of the marriage capacity certificate others may need an apostille or other international certification.

-- Power of attorney with notary stamp and signature and apostille (or other authentication if not member country) – issued not more than 6 month before the wedding date costs approx 50 € + 30 € (for the apostille) – we send you a draft and you need to sign in front of a notary public.
+- Power of attorney with notary stamp and signature and apostille (or other authentication if not member country of the Hague convention for the apostille) – issued not more than 6 month before the wedding date, costs approx 50 € + 30 € (for the apostille) – we send you the power of attorney and you need to sign in front of a notary public.